Top

 How much more do we eat when sleep deprived?

-Research suggests that on average after being sleep deprived, we eat 300kcal more than normal, suggesting of course that sleep is affecting your weight.
+Research suggests that on average after being sleep deprived, we eat almost 400kcal more than normal.

 Are you burning more kcal because you are awake for longer?

 And if you think you are burning more kcal because you are awake versus being asleep, think again.
-Sleep is an intensely active period of calorie burn for the body and the brain.
-You are highly unlikely to burn up extra kcal just because you are awake.
+Sleep is an intensely active period of calorie burn for the body and the brain anyway.
+You are highly unlikely to burn up a significantly greater number of kcal than usual, just because you are awake.

 Do we switch off parts of our brains?

-Research using MRI scanning and looking at individuals who have enjoyed a good night of sleep or a sleep deprived state suggests that areas of the brain which are involved in ‘thoughtful judgements and controlled decisions are silenced with sleep deprivation.
+Research using MRI scanning and looking at individuals who have enjoyed a good night of sleep or are in a sleep deprived state see differences.
+Areas of the brain which are involved in ‘thoughtful judgements and controlled decisions’ are silenced with sleep deprivation.
 Instead, deep seated areas of the brain which are more primitive and automatic, parts of the brain which would drive us to seek calorie rich foods and so help us to survive, are activated.
 We seem to lose the ability to more consciously consider what we eat.
 We can create and try to stick to good habits of course, it’s just more challenging.

 Body composition effects